annaesvensson/yellow-help/2-de/contributing-guidelines.md

     Let me know if you need more information.
 Thanks for your help.

-Eine Frage über Layoutdateien stellen, denke daran Englisch zu benutzen:
+Eine Frage über Layoutdateien stellen:

     Title: How do I show the correct date in layout files?